-The 2021 Super Bowl will be held in Tampa, Florida this year and will be the focus of the sports world for the first week of February.
+The 2021 Super Bowl will be held in Tampa, Florida this weekend and will be the focus of the sports world for the first week of February.
+It’s Brady and Tampa Bay’s beloved Buccaneers against Mahomes and the reining, defending Super Bowl Champion Chiefs.

 The 55th Annual Super Bowl will be held on February 7th, 2021.
 But the City of Tampa Bay is much more than the Super Bowl.
 There is plenty of history, food, nightlife, and great places to live and visit in and around Tampa also.